The-OpenROAD-Project/OpenROAD-flow-scripts/docs/tutorials/FlowTutorial.md

 As the flow executes, check out the ORFS directory contents and their significance.

-If you started running a design and the terminal in which you initiated the run had some errors for some reason, you may want to delete all partially generated files and start a fresh run(`ibex` in this case).
+ORFS can generally restart from a previous partial run.
+If you have errors which prevent restarting for some reason, you can delete all partially generated files and start a fresh run(`ibex` in this case).
+This could happen if the tool crashed or was killed in the middle of writing a file.
 You can accomplish this task by:

 ```
 make clean_all DESIGN_CONFIG=./designs/sky130hd/ibex/config.mk